 HSBC to announce sale of French retail banking operations on Friday - sources

-PARIS, June 17 (Reuters) - HSBC (HSBA.L) is set to announce the sale of its retail banking operations in France to private equity group Cerberus on Friday, three sources familiar with the matter said, after struggling to offload a business that will need restructuring.
+PARIS (Reuters) - HSBC is set to announce the sale of its retail banking operations in France to private equity group Cerberus on Friday, three sources familiar with the matter said, after struggling to offload a business that will need restructuring.

 The bank had entered final negotiations with Cerberus several months ago, as part of its efforts to slash costs across the group.